uazhlt-ms-program/technical-tutorial-wmsun/index.md

 | Recall  | 0.25  | 0.14 |
 | F1  | 0.33  | 0.2 |

 The low scores are not surprising because the training data is a small corpus.
-However, it shows that this method totally worked.
+However, at least it shows that this method worked.
 With a larger training corpus, I believe the performance will be greatly improved.

-This tutorial allowed me to explore the NER function of spaCy, and GitHub Pages for the first time.
-There was a little bit of learning curve but it was a great learning experience.
+*This tutorial allowed me to explore the NER function of spaCy, and GitHub Pages for the first time.
+There was a little bit of learning curve but it was a great learning experience.*

+*Spring 2021*